hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 Install each one in order
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Most of this document discussed how to install KIDS patches.
-No need to do it again.
 You should probably install a month at a time.

 Apply an optional overlay
 ^^^^^^^^^^^^^^^^^^^^^^^^^